cuustard/uni/SCC.121.md

 ### Logical Properties

-Tautologies are propositions which are always True, regardless of the truth values of it's atomic propositions.
+Tautologies are propositions which are always True, regardless of the truth values of their atomic propositions.
 For example, Q = "I passed the exam". ~Q = "I did not pass the exam!.

 ![Tautologies](images/tautologies.png)

-Contradictions are propositions which are always false, regardless of the truth values of it's atomic propositions.
+Contradictions are propositions which are always false, regardless of the truth values of their atomic propositions.
 For example, Q = "I passed the exam". ~Q = "I did not pass the exam!.

 ![Contradictions](images/contradictions.png)